 Each deployment of your project appears as a tab on the Project Details page above the data and graphs; you can select the tab to see the associated data for that deployment.
 Selecting ALL shows aggregate data for all of the project's deployments and from executions resulting from developers running the project from within the Apps Script code editor.

 You can use the Apps Script dashboard to view and manage individual executions of Apps Script project functions.
-You can find a full log of recent executions by selecting the Executions item in the left nav.
+You can find a full log of recent executions by selecting the My Executions item in the left nav.

-The Executions panel shows by default a log of all previous and currently running executions for projects for which you are an owner, editor or viewer.
+The My Executions panel shows by default a log of all previous and currently running executions for projects for which you are an owner, editor or viewer.
 This list can also include function executions in projects that you don't have access to if they run on your behalf (for example, add-ons that you've installed and run).
 The execution list only shows the initial function that is called to start the execution.
 It does not show every function that was called during that execution.

 You can control which type of execution is reported in the log using the filters at the top of the view.
 Each row of the log represents a single execution.
 The Start Time, Duration, and Status columns show the corresponding information about that execution.
-The Logs column provides a link to the Stackdriver logs for that project.

-The Function column shows the function name of the function that initiated the execution.
+The Function column shows the name of the function that initiated the execution.
 There is no name in this column if you don't have access to the execution's corresponding script project but it ran on your behalf.